Natural tooth repair method, using Alzheimer's drug, could revolutionise dental treatments

 Notes for Editors:

-The paper ‘Promotion of natural tooth repair by small molecule GSK3 antagonists’ by Vitor Neves, Rebecca Babb, Dhivya Chandrasekaran and Paul T Sharpe will be published in Scientific Reports at 10am on Monday 9 January 2017: www.nature.com/articles/srep39654
+The paper ‘Promotion of natural tooth repair by small molecule GSK3 antagonists’ by Vitor Neves, Rebecca Babb, Dhivya Chandrasekaran and Paul T Sharpe was published in Scientific Reports at 10am on Monday 9 January 2017: www.nature.com/articles/srep39654

 This research paper is funded by the Medical Research Council and supported by the NIHR Biomedical Research Centre at Guy’s and St Thomas and King’s College London.